siinwook/Transformer-from-Scratch/README.md

 # Transformer-from-Scratch

-This project implements the Transformer architecture from *"Attention Is All You Need"*, and builds a complete training and inference pipeline.
+This project implements the Transformer architecture from *"Attention Is All You Need"* and builds a training and inference pipeline for Neural Machine Translation.

 ## What I implemented